 - Upgraded roads and global scenery from new Open Street Map material

 - Interactive flight school tutorial is now based in the X-Plane simulation for an easy introduction to flying

-- Uninstall any previous version of X plane & Reinstall Disc #1 if demo mode is encountered or if installation is asking for product key
+- Uninstall any previous version of X plane (including any demo versions) & Reinstall Disc #1 if demo mode is encountered or if installation is asking for product key